-In its simplest form, an org can be thought of as an "alias" to refer to a group of users.
-This alias can be used to efficiently share projects and data with multiple users -- and to quickly revoke access if necessary.
+In its simplest form, an org can be thought of as referring to a group of users on the same project.
+An org can be used efficiently to share projects and data with multiple users - and, if necessary, to revoke access.

 Users may have one of two membership levels in an org: